Home | Research

 with Ayush Agarwal (2017).

-MIT's PRIMES program.
-Our paper shows that group homomorphisms induced maps between critical groups
+We show that group homomorphisms induced maps between critical groups

 of group representations, and that, in the abelian group case, this induced

 map agrees with a map between the (graph) critical groups of a related pair of

 Cayley graphs.
 It also relates certain critical groups to words in the up and down

 operators when the group is an element of a differential tower of groups, such

 as the tower of symmetric groups.
 This allows the critical group of the generalized

 permutation representation of the wreath product of an abelian group and the